j--c/nvcd/README.md

 # nvcd
 Simple plugin to help you more easily change the Neovim working directory.
+I am very new to writing plugins for Neovim, so this one has some rough edges, but I am learning.

 ## Getting Started